sanderklokk/Buildings-CO2-map/README.md

 pip install -r requirements.txt
 ```
 2. [install postgres](https://www.postgresql.org/download/) and pgadmin4
     * pgadmin4 can be checked as an option in the postgres installer.
+    * The project was setup using postgres 17.2

 **Create the database**
 1. [Create a user](https://www.pgadmin.org/docs/pgadmin4/8.14/user_management.html) in pgadmin. **Warning: do not choose one of your real passwords.
 This will be stored as plain text later**